 The placement of composite fillings does not require much of the tooth structure to be drilled out as other fillings.

 Composite fillings chemically bond to the tooth structure and provide it added strength and resilience.

 Each layer of the composite filling is hardened using a special blue light.
 As a result, the filling is fully cured and hardened in less than a minute.
 You can resume your regular lifestyle immediately.

 They are not as prone to thermal stress as amalgam fillings.
-They possess insulating property, which offers protection against expansion and contraction.
+They possess insulating properties, which offer protection against expansion and contraction.

 Composite fillings are highly durable and can also withstand the chewing and biting force of back teeth.

 Composite fillings are easily tolerated by the gum tissues and don't cause any sensitivity or irritability.